 - Accounts that you closed voluntarily listed as “closed by lender.”

-Next, the public records section includes information on legal actions taken against you, including bankruptcies, foreclosures, tax liens and civil judgments.
+The public records section includes information on legal actions taken against you.
+Items like bankruptcies, foreclosures, tax liens, and civil judgments appear here.
 Make sure that none of the information listed belongs to someone else with your name.

 The last section on your credit report is the hard inquiries section.
-When a lender, bank or credit card company checks your credit, it does a “hard inquiry” and views your credit report.
+When a lender, bank, or credit card company checks your credit, it does a “hard inquiry” and views your credit report.
 Make sure you recognize all of the recent hard inquiries on your account.
-Unrecognized hard inquiries are another telltale sign that you’re a victim of identity theft.
+Unrecognizable hard inquiries are another telltale sign that you’re a victim of identity theft.

-Do you see an error on your credit report?
+Found an error on your credit report?
 Don’t panic.
 You can dispute items on your credit report online for each of the three major bureaus.
-Under the Fair Credit Reporting Act, each bureau must investigate your disputes — and remove them if they can’t produce evidence to back them up.
+Under the Fair Credit Reporting Act, each bureau is required to investigate your disputes — and remove them if they can’t provide evidence to back them up.

 You’ll need to report each error with every bureau and individually with all three bureaus if you have an error that’s present on all of your credit reports.

-After you’ve disputed any incorrect items on your report, it’s time to create a plan to improve your scores.
+Disputing incorrect items on your credit report may or may not have a big impact on boosting your score.
+Either way, it’s important to create a plan to improve your credit score.
 Here are a few tips to get you started.

 If you don’t already have a household budget, sit down with your finances and create a plan to tackle your debt.
 Assign a “job” to every dollar in your paycheck and ration your money as soon as you get your next deposit.
 Even a single extra payment a month can do wonders when it comes to reducing what you owe.

-So, for example, if you open a secured card with $500, you’d have a $500 line of credit.
-The credit card company holds your deposit until you choose to close the card.
-After that, a secured card works exactly the same as a normal credit card.
-You make purchases, pay your bill off every month and the credit card company reports your payments.
+For example, if you open a secured card with $500, you’d have a $500 line of credit.
+The credit card company holds your deposit until you’re able to close the card.
+A secured card works exactly the same as a normal credit card.
+You make purchases, pay your bill off every month, and the credit card company reports your payments.